-In the other parts of the urban region, several smaller patches of subsidence with a lateral extension smaller than 1 km2 are located such as Dong Da, Thanh Xuan or Hai Ba Trung with a vertical velocity ranging from 10.0 to 25.0 mm.yr-1, i.e., quite small in comparison to the three previously described areas (Fig. 3).
+Located in the other parts of the urban region are several smaller patches of subsidence with a lateral extension smaller than 1 km2 such as Dong Da, Thanh Xuan or Hai Ba Trung with a vertical velocity ranging from 10.0 to 25.0 mm yr-1, in other words, quite small in comparison to the three previously described areas (Fig. 3).
 These values are consistent with the results of Carnec and Raucoules (2001) for the 1996-1998 period.

-4.2 Temporal Evolution Analysis
+4.2 Temporal evolution analysis

-The time series decomposition has to be analyzed with caution since our period of observation covers only four years, with only 21 images used.
-Figure 5 presents the displacement over time for six specific pixels located within the three subsidence areas and nearby the selected instrumented wells (Fig. 3).
+The time series decomposition has to be analyzed with caution since our period of observation covers only 4 years, with only 22 images used.
+Figure 5 presents the displacement over time for six specific pixels located within the three subsidence areas and near the selected instrumented wells (Fig. 3).
 For most them, we observe large variations in the evolution, which should be interpreted either as noise in the data due to inaccurate estimates of the baseline for instance, or an actual signal revealing a complex behavior of the ground and/or external processes responsible for this pattern.
 However, we note that the time evolutions of each of the selected pixels share the following characteristics.
-In the first half of the period under examination, the surface displacement shows a regular downward motion till the end of 2008.
+In the first half of the period under examination, the surface displacement shows a regular downward motion until the end of 2008.
 In the second half, the variations are larger in most of the graphs, with a succession of upward and downward ground motions.
 This difference between the two parts of our observation period suggests that the behavior of the aquifers dramatically changed at this moment.